 Where developers have optimised existing 1080p video games, the result is much better defined graphics.

 You will need a 4K television to notice these improvements.
-Playing Uncharted 4: A Thief's End – one of the 36 games currently optimised for the PS4 Pro – while connected to a 1080p projector, the optimisation was not obvious.
+Playing Uncharted 4: A Thief's End (opens in new tab)– one of the many games now optimised for the PS4 Pro – while connected to a 1080p projector, the optimisation isn't obvious.

 However, comparing a standard PS4 and PS4 Pro on a 4K HDR television, the greater detail in the environments of the optimised game on the PS4 Pro is clear, and it runs noticeably smoother too.